Pseudo-Rehearsal: Achieving Deep Reinforcement Learning without Catastrophic Forgetting: Results

-Fig.~\ref{extend-results} displays the results for the final experiment which compares RePR to rehearsal in an extended sequence of tasks.
+Finally, Fig.~\ref{extend-results} displays the results for the final experiment which compares RePR to rehearsal in the extended sequence of Atari $2600$ tasks.
 Overall, the $reh\text{-}extend$, $reh\text{-}extend\text{-}policy$ and $RePR\text{-}extend\text{-}policy$ conditions retained considerable knowledge of previous tasks, with $reh\text{-}extend\text{-}policy$ retaining noticeably more knowledge of Road Runner.
 The $RePR\text{-}extend$ condition underperformed compared to the other conditions, showing mainly a gradual decline in performance of previously learnt tasks.